Meet the Chancellor

 Wherever Dr. Rodriguez has resided, he has been an active member of both service and community organizations, including the local Rotary Clubs, chambers of commerce, the Small Business Development Centers, and regional economic development councils.
 His call to service is demonstrated in the numerous organizations for which he volunteers and contributes.

-Dr. Rodriguez serves on national panels, including the board of directors for the National Science Foundation’s Advisory Committee for the Directorate of Education and Human Resources and the National Endowment for Financial Education.
-Statewide, Dr. Rodriguez serves as chair of the Community College League of California’s Advisory Committee on Legislation; the executive board of the California Association of Latino Community College Trustees and Administrators Association; as a mentor for the Association of California Community College Administrators Mentor Program; and the advisory board for the School of Education for the University of California, Davis.
+Dr. Rodriguez serves on national panels, including as incoming chair for the National Science Foundation’s Advisory Committee for the Directorate of Education and Human Resources, the board of directors of the National Endowment for Financial Education, and the Board of Higher Education and Workforce of the National Academy of Sciences.
+Statewide, Dr. Rodriguez serves on the Community College League of California’s Advisory Committee on Legislation; the executive board of the California Association of Latino Community College Trustees and Administrators Association; as a mentor for the Association of California Community College Administrators; and the advisory board for the School of Education for the University of California, Davis.
 Dr. Rodriguez also served on the UC Davis Foundation Board and is the past president of the Cal Aggie Alumni Association, UC Davis.
+He serves as a lecturer in the doctoral education programs at Sacramento State University and at San Diego State University.

 While at the MiraCosta Community College District, Dr. Rodriguez is credited with navigating the district through the devastating economic downturn that required deep budget cuts.
 Nonetheless, during his tenure there, student enrollment grew by 27 percent and student success improved, the number of student-veterans served doubled, and the college foundation raised over $5 million in private dollars and over $15 million in public grants.